Efficient Adaptive Federated Optimization: Empirical Evaluation

-\paragraph{\name for Finetuning Vision Transformer Models.} We investigate the performance of finetuning vision transformer models (ViT-S~\cite{sharir2021image}) on image data.
+\textbf{\name and \nameplus for Training Transformers.} We investigate the performance of finetuning vision transformer models (ViT-S~\citep{ViT}) on image data.
 For all runs on the CIFAR-100, FEMNIST, and GLD-23K datasets, we select Adam as the adaptive optimizer instantiation, except for the FedAdaGrad baseline.
-For CIFAR-100 (Figure~\ref{AlgorithmPerformanceFigure}, second column), jointly adaptive and server-only adaptive methods (FedAdam and FedAdam) converge faster and achieve higher accuracy than FedAvg.
+For CIFAR-100 (Figure~\ref{AlgorithmPerformanceFigure}, leftmost column), jointly adaptive and server-only adaptive methods (FedAdaGrad and FedAdam) converge faster and achieve higher accuracy than FedAvg.
 Methods utilizing joint adaptivity, including \name, show slightly faster convergence than FedAdam.
 While `Costly Joint Adap.' attains similar performance to \nameplus, the latter is much more memory and communication efficient.
-Similar trends are observed on GLD-23K (the third column).
+Similar trends are observed on GLD-23K (middle column).
 The superior performance of jointly adaptive methods are especially pronounced for FEMNIST (rightmost column), where a significant gap can be observed between non-adaptive FedAvg, server-only adaptive FedAdam/FedAdaGrad, and the jointly adaptive \name/\nameplus, respectively.
 Additionally, in Appendix~\ref{SM3AppendixSection}, we incorporate the technique of delayed local preconditioner updates~\citep{gupta2018shampoo} to further mollify the computation burden on the clients, and verify that \name/\nameplus are robust to the said delayed updates (Appendix~\ref{DelayedUpdatesAppendix}).